Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 --deauth 100 	//The number of de-authenticate frames you want to send (0 for unlimited)

--a 	//The MAC address of the access point
+-a.The MAC address of the access point

--c 	//The MAC address of the client
+-c.
+The MAC address of the client

-wlan0mon 	//The wireless interface
+wlan0mon.
+The wireless interface

---ignore-negative-one 	//Fixes the ‘fixed channel : -1’ error message
+--ignore-negative-one.
+Fixes the ‘fixed channel : -1’ error message

 Though if you want to carry out a direct attack against one of the clients associated with the target AP we can simply issue the following command in a second terminal while leaving the previous command running in the 1st terminal: